takahashim/cosensee/README.md

 ## Usage

-To output HTML, specify the JSON file from Cosense as an argument and run `bin/build` with Cosense JSON dump file.
+To output HTML, specify the JSON file from Cosense as an argument and run `cosensee` with Cosense JSON page-data file.

-    $ bin/build <json file>
+    $ cosensee -f <json file>

+If you want to output the HTML file to a directory other than `public`, use the `-d` option.

-The HTML files will be output to the .out directory.
-You can view them locally by using the bin/server command.
+The HTML files will be output to the `public` directory.
+You can view them locally by using the `-s` option.

-    $ $bin/server

-By adding a Cosense JSON file as an argument, the build process will be executed before starting the server.

-    $ $bin/server <json file>
+    $ cosensee -f <json file> -s

-The default port used by bin/server is 1212.
+The default port used by the local server is `1212`.
+If you want to change the port, use the `-p` option.

+    $ cosensee -f <json file> -s -p 3000

+You can also use the `-h` option to display the help message.

+    $ cosensee --help

 ## Development